Yipara logoYipara

 +

 Cancerous lumps in cats can feel either hard or soft, which is exactly why visual or touch assessment at home is unreliable.
 Some lumps that warrant prompt vet evaluation include: firm and fixed (doesn't move), rapid growth, irregular borders, ulceration or bleeding, and location at a previous injection site (a known risk area in cats).
-Softer, movable lumps are often benign (lipomas, cysts), but exceptions exist — appearance and feel alone cannot rule out a concerning lump.
+Softer, movable lumps are often benign (fatty lumps, cysts), but exceptions exist — appearance and feel alone cannot rule out a concerning lump.
 Important: do NOT try to distinguish at home.
 Always get any new or changing lump checked by a vet — a fine needle aspirate examines cells under a microscope and is the reliable way to evaluate any lump.

 How do you get rid of skin tags on cats?